LearnBoost/socket.io-spec/README.md

 For `xhr-multipart`, the built-in MIME framing is used for the sake of consistency.

-When no built-in lightweight framing is available, and multiple messages need to be delivered (i.e: buffered messages), the following is used:
+For transports like e.g. `xhr-polling`, where no built-in lightweight framing is available, the following framing pattern is used when multiple messages need to be delivered (i.e: buffered messages):

     `\ufffd` [message lenth] `\ufffd`

-Transports where the framing overhead is expensive (ie: when the xhr-polling transport tries to send data to the server).
+Example:
+Consider the event-sequence `{"name":"abc","args":[1,2,3]}`, `{"name":"utf8-test","args":["Iñtërnâtiônàlizætiøn"]}` wasto be sent through the `xhr-polling` transport.
+A valid response body would then be:

+    \ufffd33\ufffd5:::{"name":"abc","args":[1,2,3]}\ufffd63\ufffd5:::{"name":"utf8-test","args":["Iñtërnâtiônàlizætiøn"]}

 ### Encoding